Trump throws GOP into chaos

 Republicans steadily began cutting Trump loose Saturday.

 New Hampshire Sen. Kelly Ayotte, locked in a tight re-election race, helped trigger an avalanche of top GOP figures away from Trump.

-"I'm a mom and an American first, and I cannot and will not support a candidate for president who brags about degrading and assaulting women," Ayotte said in a statement, adding she would write Pence's name in on her ballot.

 Nevada GOP Senate candidate Joe Heck, competing in another competitive race, said he could no longer support Trump, though would not vote for Clinton.

-"I believe our only option is to formally ask Mr. Trump to step down and allow Republicans the opportunity to elect someone who will provide us with the strong leadership so desperately needed and one that Americans deserve," Heck said, appearing with former GOP nominee Mitt Romney Saturday.

-Republican Rep. Scott Garrett, who is also in a tight election in his New Jersey district, said Trump's comments were "inexcusable."

 Arizona Sen. John McCain also withdrew his support for Trump.
 In addition to the vulgar comments that surfaced Friday, McCain also cited Trump's controversial remarks earlier in the week about the "Central Park 5" -- saying he believed they were still guilty in a 1989 rape despite being exonerated years ago -- in making his decision.